 Julie Tupler, Registered Nurse, Certified Childbirth Educator and Certified Personal Trainer, has seen diastasis recti in children and the technique she developed for moms can help them too.

-Diastasis Recti Is a Condition that Does Effect Children Too
+Diastasis Recti Is a Condition that Does Affect Children Too

 The condition diastasis recti does not favor separating just pregnant women’s abdominal muscles!
 Yes, men and children can have a diastasis also!